Nissan Bluebird: Type 15 – 17

 The 1936 Datsun Type 15 was mechanically very similar to the preceding Datsun Type 14.
 The Type 7 engine was retained, by with a higher compression ratio, increased from 5.2 to 5.4, which increased power by 1 hp (0.75 kW).
 All Datsun 15 models have bumpers.
-Both the Type 15 and 15T were produced in Yokohama on May 1936, with the 15T having a different engine cover that has near vertical vents instead of the cars horizontal vents.
+Both the Type 15 and 15T were produced in Yokohama in May 1936, with the 15T having a different engine cover that has near vertical vents instead of the cars horizontal vents.

 The Datsun Type 16 is the successor of the Type 15.
 It could only be differentiated externally by detailing on the bonnet and changes in the bonnet mascot and its logo.

 The last Datsun small car is the Datsun Type 17 which is distinguished by a wide vertical bar in middle of the front grille.
 Production began in April 1938 and according to Nissan, continued until January 1944, although David Bent claims that it finished in late 1938 as part of the cessation civilian car production that followed the Japanese decision to focus on military vehicles.
 The Datsun Type 17T resumed production after the Second Sino-Japanese War in 1949 until the 1955 introduction of the all new Datsun 120-series truck.